chinamike65/hugo-tuolesi/content/book6/book6en.md

 Tibetan Buddhism practice is relatively complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four tantras, and the practice of the three vehicle precepts of Biejie, Bodhisattva and Tantric.

-Fourth, the preservation is complete
+4. the preservation is complete

 The fourth characteristic of Tibetan Buddhism is complete preservation.

 Buddhism is very inclusive.
 No matter which religion or ethnic group you are with, you can get along very well and can be integrated.
 This is also a feature of Buddhism.